 Ken Tambe, Chief Financial Officer – In addition to administering EngAGE’s financial operations, Ken Tambe oversees the organization’s human resources needs, and develops and implements procedures and policies that support EngAGE’s steady growth, and expansion into new markets.
 Mr. Tambe brings over 30 years’ experience to EngAGE from a variety of sectors encompassing education and social causes, real estate and investment, marketing and graphics, and the performing and visual arts.
 Prior to EngAGE, he worked with the Center Theatre Group in Los Angeles.
 Mr. Tambe holds a Master of Science degree from California State University Los Angeles, is a credentialed School Counselor, and has a private practice as a Marriage Family Therapist.

-Robin Hart, National Director of Development and Programs – Ms. Hart provides fundraising, grant writing, research, and writing support to our projects nationwide, as well as support for EngAGE programming outside of California.
+Robin Hart, National Director of Development – Ms. Hart provides fundraising, grant writing, research, and writing support to our projects nationwide, as well as support for EngAGE programming outside of California.
 Co-author of “The Essentials of Aging,” a 12-week introductory orientation to EngAGE programming, Robin worked for over a decade as Regional Programs Director for EngAGE before relocating to the Triad region of North Carolina.
 A former Buddhist nun in the Tibetan tradition, Robin Hart became a Certified Instructor in Compassion Cultivation Training at Stanford University’s Center for Compassion and Altruism Research and Education in 2014.

 Marshall Nalle Ayers, Program Director, ACE/121 Glendale Arts Colony – Ms. Ayers is a skilled arts education specialist with 25 plus years experience in K-12 program development and administration across multiple art forms, with leadership roles in strategic planning, community partnerships, event management, communications and fund development in both public and non-profit settings.
 Most recently Marshall was the District Arts Education Coordinator for the Pasadena Unified School District where she oversaw curriculum and instruction in visual art, music, drama, and dance at 26 school sites for 18,000 students.
 She was also the Founding Executive Director for Ryman Arts, a high school visual art program, and still serves on their Board of Directors.
 She attended the National Theatre Institute in Waterford, CT, and has a BA in Theatre Arts from Hampshire College in Amherst, MA.
 A dedicated advocate for arts education, Marshall recently launched Artzray, an “e-zine” for young people pursuing careers in the arts.

 Sara Debevec, Program Director, North Hollywood Senior Arts Colony (NoHo SAC) – Ms. Debevec is a proficient artist, education arts specialist, and event planner.
 She holds a degree in Sociology from Goldsmiths College London and a Masters in Urban Studies from University College London.
 Sara has taught theater and performing arts at universities and art centers around the world including University of Pittsburgh, The Roundhouse Center in London, and Lazarski University in Warsaw.
 In addition, Sara has five years experience in leadership roles in events planning and marketing for international schools, architecture companies, and fundraising platforms.
-She is also an accomplished and internationally recognized performance artist and writer who thrives from sharing her knowledge and experience with others.
+She is also an accomplished and internationally recognized performance artist and writer who thrives on sharing her knowledge and experience with others.

-Jennifer Fallon, Regional Program Director – Ms. Fallon has ten years of experience in education, teaching grades K-3 in Massachusetts, Virginia, Florida, and California.
+Jennifer Fallon, Program Director – Ms. Fallon has ten years of experience in education, teaching grades K-3 in Massachusetts, Virginia, Florida, and California.
 She graduated from the University of Rhode Island with an Elementary Education degree and specialization in Psychology.
 During her husband’s military career, she actively taught various grade levels while they moved to new stations.
 She has three sons; Connor, Patrick, and Aiden.
 Her husband, Jim, is currently a Colonel in the United States Marine Corps at Camp Pendleton.
 Over the past several years, she has found a new interest in working with seniors.
 Their love, knowledge, and spirit inspire her to provide them with innovative programming.
 She has been working for EngAGE since 2013 and is based in Orange County, CA.

 Tracy Freeburg, Program Director – Ms. Freeburg is an Iowa native, but being married to a US Marine has given her the opportunity to live in many different locations.
 She received her Bachelor’s Degree in Leisure Services, with a minor emphasis in non-profit organizations, from the University of Northern Iowa.
 She has held positions planning events for the Fiesta Bowl, teaching fitness classes at the YMCA, and serving as an x-ray technician and medical assistant.
 Tracy and her husband have three young boys named Jakob, Kael, and Myles.
 In her free time she likes spending time with family, exercising, and enjoying the beautiful Southern California weather and beaches.
 She appreciates the opportunity to get to know the amazing residents at the EngAGE communities she serves.